Table of Contents

 Autonomy and Interoperability

-Enterprises choose a federation to deal with current and potential complexity without suppressing the autonomy of parts in the decentralized system.
-Also, a federal system can foster the growth of individual “states”, which in turn grows the “Union” as a whole without one “state” or the federal authority becoming too powerful.
-Let’s map this analogy onto a federated architecture and swap out of the terminology in the next section.
+Just like nations, enterprises choose a federation to deal with current and potential complexity without suppressing the autonomy of parts in the decentralized system.
+Let’s map this analogy onto a federated architecture and swap out some of the terminology in the next section.

 Compliance in Federated Architecture

-Two examples of interoperability that we can borrow from the United States analogy are commerce and identity.
-The first example comes from all states accepting the US dollar as currency.
-That’s an example of a concept that every semi-autonomous system adopts.
+Two examples of interoperability that we can borrow from this government analogy are commerce and identity.
+The first example comes from all states accepting the same currency.
+Like currency, in a federated architecture system, there are some concepts that every semi-autonomous system adopts.

 Holding the entities together is the central operating model.
 This model exists on a spectrum between two extremes: strong and weak1.
 Intuitively, an architect may design for more top-level control (strong) or give more power to the lower-level entities (weak).